discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 - Blast fire fields with <Skill name="The Prestige"/>.
 - Use <Skill name="Tides of Time"/> twice (<Skill name="Continuum Split"/>)
-- Precast <Skill name="Mimic"/> and take the singularity when your group is done pre-buffing.
+- Precast <Skill name="Mimic"/> and take the Singularity when your group is done pre-buffing.

 At the boss

 - Use <Skill name="Well of Calamity"/> before your <Skill name="Mimic"/> timer runs out.
 - As long as you are not already in combat cast <Skill name="Tides of Time"/> and swap to your combat set.
-- Depending on the phase length and if cc is required, you can also precast <Skill name="Gravity Well"/> or <Skill name="Well of Senility"/>.
+- Depending on the phase length and if CC is required, you can also precast <Skill name="Gravity Well"/> or <Skill name="Well of Senility"/>.
 - Use <Skill name="Unstable Bladestorm"/>.

 </GridItem>